Table of Contents

 - Prevention of data injection by third-party tools

-Each customer project contains an individual CSP profile based on the tools and plugins used.
+Each customer project includes a unique CSP profile based on the tools and plugins used.

 7. We Use Laravel Sanctum & Passport for Secure Authentication

-Regardless of whether you are developing a single-page app, an API-driven system or a mobile backend, secure authentication is essential.
+Whether you are developing a single-page app, an API-driven system, or a mobile backend, secure authentication is essential.

 - Laravel Sanctum for session-based authentication and token-based API authentication